focusretreatcenter/website/content/blog/20230201-the-art-of-gathering-introduction/index.md

 I am genuinely excited to host next summer's events with generous authority!

 > Generous Authority is not a pose.
 It’s not the appearance of power.
 It is using power to achieve outcomes that are generous, that are for others.
-The authority is justified by the generosity. ―Priya Parker
+The authority is justified by the generosity. &mdash;Priya Parker

 ## More in this Series